rsksmart/RSKIPs/IPs/RSKIP240.md

 - if `rent_due < Cutoff`, then no rent is collected and `lastRentPaidTime` remains unchanged.
 - if `rent_due > Cutoff` but `rent_due < Cap`, then the entire outstanding amount is collected and `lastRentPaidTime` is set equal to the current block's timestamp.
 - if `rent_due > Cap`, then only `Cap` is collected.
-In this case, the timestamp is advanced as follows (using "`//`" for **division with round down**)
+In this case, the timestamp is advanced as follows

+We use "`//`" to represent **division with round down**

 ```
 /* If rent due exceeds `Cap`*/
 t_paid = Cap//(Size * Rent)     /* time for which rent is paid (`//` is division with round down)*/
 t_new = t_0 + t_paid        /* update the timestamp */
 ```

+Recall from above that in actual rent computations time is measured in seconds (not years) and the rental rate is `R = 1/2^21 gas/byte/second`.
+The value "15 gas per byte per year" used below is just an approximation.

 **Example 1.** Suppose a transaction uses the `SLOAD` opcode to read the value of a storage cell with outstanding rent of 1600 gas.
 If this cell is not modified by the transaction, then no rent is collected, since the amount due is less than the threshold for reads (2500 gas).
-However, if the same transaction *modifies* the value contained in the cell using `SSTORE`, then the minimum threshold for rent collection is 1000 gas.
-In this case, the full amount of rent due (1600) is collected  and the timestamp is updated to the current block's timestamp.
+However, if the same transaction *modifies* the value contained in the cell using `SSTORE`, then the minimum threshold for rent collection is only 1000 gas.
+In this case, the full amount of rent due (1600 gas) is collected  and the timestamp is updated to the current block's timestamp.

 **Example 2.** A contract with 5000 bytes of code has not been touched since it was deployed 2 years ago.
-The amount of rent due is approximately `(5000+128) * 15 * 2 = 15400`.
-The first user to call this contract will be charged the rent cap of 40,000 gas.
-This payment will *advance* the contract's rent timestamp by `40000/(15 *5128) = 0.52` years  i.e about 6 months.
+The amount of rent due is approximately `(5000+128) * 15 * 2 = 153,840` i.e. about 154K gas.
+This value is higher than the threshold of 15000 gas (for contract code).
+The first user (transaction sender) who calls this contract (externally or internally) will be charged the per transaction rent cap of 30,000 gas.
+This payment will *advance* the contract's rent timestamp by approximately `30000/(15 * 5128) = 0.39` years  or roughly 142 days.

 ### Tracking and collection mechanics

 All trie nodes *accessed*, *modified* or *created* by a transaction are automatically checked and added to rent-tracking caches.
 Users cannot select or exclude individual rent payments.
+Even though the outstanding rent is always calculated for each node touched by a transaction, the rent for that node is collected only if it is high enough.

 One way of implementing the system is to have three caches of value-containing nodes:

 1. a *set* of all trie nodes seen thus far during transaction execution
 2. a *map* of all trie nodes whose rent timestamps are to be updated along with their individual (updated) timestamps.
 Some of these nodes will also have updated values (e.g `SSTORE`).